Unforgettable Douro & Spectacular South of France with Lisbon

 Explore the region with one of this morning’s Scenic Freechoice excursions:

 Guided tour of Porto: Discover the rich culture and history of Porto on this guided tour, which includes a visit to the iconic Palácio da Bolsa.
+After the tour, enjoy some free time to explore on your own.
+You may want to mingle with the locals in the 110-year-old Bolhão Markets.

 Entre-os-Rios